LinkedAi/flip/README.md

 ## Want to Contribute or have any doubts or feedback?

-If you want extra info, email me at d@linkedai.co
+If you want extra info, email me at flip@linkedai.co

 ## Report Issues